 How do you plan to generate income from your RRSP in retirement?

-- You can cash-out your funds, convert the RRSP into a RRIF, or purchase an annuity.
+- You can cash out your funds, convert the RRSP into an RRIF, or purchase an annuity.

-- A RRIF will require you to withdraw a mandatory minimum amount every year – there is no maximum threshold.
+- An RRIF will require you to withdraw a mandatory minimum amount yearly – there is no maximum threshold.